cmdmnt/commandment/README.rst

 ------------------

-Please report any issues, bugs, suggestions, feedback, etc. to the [issue tracker](https://github.com/cmdmnt/commandment/issues) of this project.
+Please report any issues, bugs, suggestions, feedback, etc. to the `issue tracker <https://github.com/cmdmnt/commandment/issues>`_ of this project.

-Also for discussion, and support, join us in the #commandment channel in the [MacAdmins Slack](http://macadmins.herokuapp.com/)!
+Also for discussion, and support, join us in the #commandment channel in the `MacAdmins Slack <http://macadmins.herokuapp.com/>`_ !